o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor.md

 Asset Processor can also serve files directly to devices, avoiding copying assets aren't required to be present on the game device\.
 This is called virtual file system \(VFS\) and is required for live reloading to work on those platforms\.
 For more information, see [Live Reloading and VFS](/docs/user-guide/assets/live-reloading.md)\.

-## Modifying the Asset Processor Configuration File {#asset-pipeline-processor-config}
+## Modifying the Asset Processor Configuration File

 Use the `AssetProcessorPlatformConfig.ini` configuration file to perform the following tasks:
 + Add new file types for Asset Processor to feed to the Resource Compiler, copy into the cache, or update existing file type rules\.